zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 * **apiml.service.corsEnabled**

     By default, CORS are disabled in the API Gateway for the Gateway routes `api/v1/gateway/**`.
-Allowing CORS for Gateway is necessary to enable CORS at the service level.
+Allowing CORS for the Gateway is necessary to enable CORS at the service level.
 Use the following procedure to enable CORS.

     **Follow these steps:**